zzalscv2/FFEA/doc/2-UserManual/6-InputFileReference.md

      must be 1e-10 to convert everthing into meters, the SI units required by FFEA

    * ` centroid ` <list of 3 floats> <BR>
-      List of comma separated floats enclosed in parenthesis defining the initial centroid of your blob.
-      This should have the same units as your node file.
+      The initial centroid of your blob.
+This should have the same units as your node file

-   * ` rotation ` either <list of 3 floats> or <list of 9 floats> <BR>
+   * ` rotation ` <list of 3 floats> / <list of 9 floats> <BR>
-      List of comma separated floats enclosed in parenthesis defining the initial rotation applied to your blob.
+      The initial rotation applied to your blob.
 If you specify 3 values, a rotation is applied first about the x axis, then y, then z.
       If you specify 9 values, this is taken directly as a rotation matrix and applied to your blob.

    * ` velocity ` <list of 3 floats> <BR>
-      List of comma separated floats enclosed in parenthesis defining the initial velocity of your blob.
+      The initial velocity of your blob.
 This has no effect for a system using the CG_nomass ` solver `.

 ### Conformation Block {#conformationBlock} ###